hound-search/hound/README.md

 There are a couple of ways to get Hound to index private repositories:

+* Use the `local` pseudo-vcs driver.
+This allows you to index a local directory.
+You can set `"watch-changes" : true` to calculate a recursive hash of all the files in the directory and automatically re-index.
 * Use the `file://` protocol.
 This allows you to index a local clone of a repository.
 The downside here is that the polling to keep the repo up to date will not work.
 (This also doesn't work on local folders that are not of a supported repository type.)
 If you're using Docker, you must mount a volume to your repository (e.g., `-v $(pwd)/src:/src`) and use the relative path to the repo in your configuration.
 * Use SSH style URLs in the config: `"url" : "git@github.com:foo/bar.git"`.
 As long as you have your